eduardz1/Master-Thesis/presentation.typ

   Looking at the generated assembly code
   - $approx 30%$ reduction in instruction count with `MOV` and `ADD` type instructions decreasing in equal measure: *less data movement* #pause
   - dot product for face integrals accounting for $approx$ *80%* of the *total program runtime* #pause
-  - no improvements with BLAS or GEMM operations: a higher level of parallelism is necessary #pause
+  - no improvements with BLAS1 or GEMM operations: a higher level of parallelism is necessary #pause
   #figure(cache-branch-misses-table-figure())
 ]